nvpro-samples/vk_lod_clusters/README.md

 ## Future Improvements

 * Implement sorting of streaming requests based on distance of instance.
 Sorting instances alone is not sufficient.
-* Detecting instances with lowest detail could allow re-using a single persistent lowest-detail BLAS, rather than building one per-instance all the time.
-* Using this LoD system for minification and tessellation for magnification is another use-case we intend to demonstrate in a future sample.
-* Further optimizations to the allocator
+* Further optimizations to the CLAS allocator
 * Ray tracing could use culling information better.
 Currently there is a simple logic that just lowers the LoD factors when an instance is culled by frustum or HiZ.
-* Improve performance of the library that builds the cluster lod system.
+* Ray tracing could reduce number of per-instance BLAS build further.
+Ray tracing is less sensitive to sub-pixel triangles, so less accurate LoD decision is needed.
+Needs to be balanced with the risk of more visible LoD popping.
 * Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.
 * EXT_mesh_shader support